-New Zealander Merle Farland was formally a piano teacher who became a nurse during the Great Depression.
-During 1938, she was assigned to the Solomon Islands as a Methodist missionary.
+New Zealander Merle Stephanie Farland was born February 26, 1906 and worked as a piano teacher.
+During the Great Depression, she became a nurse and during 1938 assigned to the Solomon Islands as a Methodist missionary.

 In 1942, when civilians were evacuated from the Solomons, she decided to say at her post at Bilua village on Vella LaVella, and was 36 years old.
-During the Japanese occupation, She aided coastwatcher Jack Keenan and Henry Josselyn and assisted the crew of B-17F 41-24531.
+During the Japanese occupation, She aided coastwatchers Jack Keenan and Henry Josselyn and assisted the crew of B-17F Flying Fortress 41-24531.

 On December 3, 1942, it was requested that she relocate to Segi.
 Using a native canoe she arrived on December 6, 1942.
 There, she assisted coastwatcher Donald Kennedy, operating his teleradio.
 The first message she received was ordering her to be evacuated.
 Regardless, on December 16, 1942 assisted another B-17 crew.

 On December 20, 1942 a U.S. Navy PBY Catalina from VP-91 piloted by Paschal that landed at Segi, withdrawing Farland, 13 Solomon Island Police (SIP) and fourteen Japanese Prisoners of War (POWs) flying them to Tulagi Seaplane Base.